Flank/flank/flank-scripts/README.md

   - `copyProperties`    Copy properties from referenced issue to pull request

 #### `copyProperties`
-Command to copy properties from referenced issue to pull request
+Command to copy labels, assignees and estimate are copied from source issue.
+Source issue is discovered by:
+- Having reference in description (ex.
+Fixes #1092)
+or
+- Having reference in branch name(ex. #1092_copy_properties_to_pull_request)

 | Option         | Description         |
 |----------------|---------------------|